 - 1. Each bridge built under the provisions of section 24-08-01 is under the supervision of the board of county commissioners, and the county shall pay the cost of rebuilding or repairing these bridges. - 2.
 If the cost of rebuilding or repairing a bridge would exceed thirty thousand dollars on estimate of the county engineer and upon the approval of the estimate by the department, the county commissioners shall advertise for bids and award the contract pursuant to section 24-08-01.
-If a bridge is destroyed by flood, fire, or other casualty and the public interest would suffer by the delay from advertising for bids and awaiting the contract pursuant to section 24-08-01.
 If a bridge is destroyed by flood, fire, or other casualty and the public interest would suffer by the delay from advertising for bids and awaiting the contract pursuant to section 24-08-01, the county commissioners may promptly contract for the rebuilding or repair of the bridge without advertising for bids, regardless of the cost. - 3.
 The board of county commissioners at least every four years, and so far as time and conditions may permit, shall cause an inspection to be made of all bridges on the county road system in the county. - 4.
 If any bridge on the county road system is deemed unsafe for public use by the board of commissioners, it immediately shall take steps to close the bridge and prevent its use by the public. - 5.
 If any bridge on the county road system is deemed unsafe for loads in excess of a certain weight, the board of commissioners shall post, by January 1, 1985, load limit signs which must comply with the standards for uniform traffic control devices prescribed by the director under section 39-13-07. - 6.
-The county is not immune from claims or suits for damages arising out of negligent failure to perform the inspection, signing, and repair duties required by this section.
+The county is not immune from claims or suits for damages arising out of negligent failure to perform the inspection, signing, and repair duties required by this section. - 24-08-04.

-24-08-04.
 Bridges part of highway.
-Bridges erected or maintained by the public constitute a part of the public highway.
+Bridges erected or maintained by the public constitute a part of the public highway. - 24-08-07.

-24-08-07.
 Issuance of bonds to meet expenses of construction of bridge.
 When one-half, or such other proportion as may be provided, of the cost of a bridge to be constructed as provided in section 24-08-05 is provided by any municipality within this state, it may issue bonds for this purpose in accordance with chapter 21-03.
-In case the limit of indebtedness of such municipality would be exceeded thereby, then it is lawful for such municipality to provide funding from revenues derived from its general fund levy authority
+In case the limit of indebtedness of such municipality would be exceeded thereby, then it is lawful for such municipality to provide funding from revenues derived from its general fund levy authority - 24-08-10.

-24-08-10.
 Counties or municipalities may assist in constructing bridge.
-Any county or municipality within this state desiring to assist in the construction, maintenance, or repair of a bridge over a navigable river, regardless of whether such county or municipality borders the river at the point where the bridge is to be built, by a majority vote of its board or governing body:

-- May enter into an agreement for the construction, maintenance, and repair of such a bridge with other municipalities or counties, whether such municipalities or counties are located within the state of North Dakota or a state bordering North Dakota; and - 2.
+Any county or municipality within this state desiring to assist in the construction, maintenance, or repair of a bridge over a navigable river, regardless of whether such county or municipality borders the river at the point where the bridge is to be built, by a majority vote of its board or governing body: - May enter into an agreement for the construction, maintenance, and repair of such a bridge with other municipalities or counties, whether such municipalities or counties are located within the state of North Dakota or a state bordering North Dakota; and - 2.
 May appropriate any sum that to the said board or governing body may seem reasonable and shall direct the proper officer to draw a warrant on the general fund for the payment of such appropriation.